 We often have strong, short-term emotions.
 And, for better or worse, we often act on those.
 That’s disturbing enough, but what’s more, those actions based on the strong feelings of short-term emotions frequently condition our continuing long-term behaviors.
 That’s true even when they’re not things we intend to do, not things that we do knowingly, and are not things we’d choose to do if we were thinking rationally.
 So, this chapter provides a few takeaways.
 First, try to avoid acting on strong emotions for a short-term payback.
 And second, re-evaluate your current long-term behaviors to make sure your actions toward others and the way you treat them are fair and productive, or if they’re the unintended and unproductive “Pavlovian” consequences of your own earlier, rash, and counterproductive actions.

 What do you think?
 Do these points ring true to you?
 Do you have experiences that relate to these arguments?
-Have you read this book, other books by Ariely, or other books about behavioral economics?
-We’d like to hear your thoughts.
+Have you read this book, other books by Ariely, or other books about behavioral economics, such as Kahneman’s Thinking, Fast and Slow or the various Freakonomics books?
+We’d like to hear your thoughts?

 Manufacturing Training from Scratch: A Guide